 What if there was a business that didn’t require a college degree, hours of previous experience, a fancy office space, or lots of expensive equipment?
 This may sound too good to be true, but trust me, this type of business opportunity does exist!

 Starting your virtual assistant business is a viable option that doesn’t call for tremendous overhead.
-Actually the hardest part is deciding on the virtual assistant services you will offer and how you’ll distinguish yourself and your business from the competition out there.

 What is a virtual assistant?